jule256/polymer-lightbox-gallery/README.md

 ## possible improvements

+* browser compatibility:
+  * _Mozilla Firefox_ & _Microsoft Internet Explorer 11_ do not allow closing via close-button or modal click
+  * _Microsoft Edge_ does not show the popup
+  * _Microsoft Internet Explorer 11_ does not completly draw the separator between thumbnais and stage
+  * _Microsoft Internet Explorer 11_ does not center the stage vertically
 * full responsive design (lightbox should be screen filling below a certain width)
 * horizontal swiping to go to the next/previous image
 * improve infinite navigation by getting rid of the left-scroll when clicking "next" on the last element (duplicate first DOM element after the last DOM element?)